Save Yourself a Trip: 8 Charities That Offer Furniture Donation Pickup for Free

 How to schedule your donation pick up:

 Packing your home into boxes, remaining tidy, and decluttering take up time and energy.
-Make giving away the things you don’t need simple by scheduling a free home pick up donation.
+Scheduling a free home pickup donation is one way to simplify this process.
 Here’s how:

-Step 1: Find your local donation company that does furniture donation picks up.
+Step 1: Find a local organization that offers furniture donation pickups.

 Go online or call one of the companies above to locate the nearest branch.
-Double-check that they’re offering free home pick up donations and ask them about their COVID-19 safety procedures.
-Furniture pickup looks different in today’s time, make sure to take extra precautions like using proper PPE.
+Double-check that they’re offering free home pickup donations.

 Note: Make sure to sanitize and disinfect any items, boxes, and furniture you plan to donate.
 This extra step ensures you keep organization workers and donation recipients safe.

-Step 2: Make sure the organization accepts the furniture donation or other item you’re donating.
+Step 2: Make sure the organization accepts the items you’re donating.

-A company that takes used furniture for free may have different requirements for what they do and don’t accept.
-While the ones we mentioned above a good bet for furniture donations if you choose to donate furniture that may be more used be sure to ask if they will accept or pick up furniture in that condition.
+Each nonprofit that takes used furniture donations may have different requirements for what they do and don’t accept.
 A torn, soiled, stained, or otherwise damaged item will not be accepted in most cases.
-GoGreenDrop has made a donation guideline that is general enough to be used for other companies, although it is recommended to call the company that takes used furniture for free so that they may clarify your items’ qualifications.
+GoGreenDrop has made a donation guideline that is general enough to be used for other companies, but we recommend contacting the organization that is taking your furniture for free so that they may confirm your items’ qualifications.

-After deciding on a company to help your decluttering process, choose an hour and day that suits both of your needs.
-The day of the week can impact availability, so if you may squeeze in this process during weekdays, your options will expand from there.
+After deciding on a company to help your decluttering process, choose an hour and day that suits both of your schedules.
+The day of the week can impact availability, so if you may squeeze in this process during weekdays, your options will likely expand.
 Most declutter and moving operations occur during the weekend which increases demand and perhaps wait times.

 To make sure your appointment makes it on the organization’s calendar, schedule the pick up at least two weeks before Moving Day.
 The earlier you schedule, the better!